hyperledger/indy-hipe/text/localized-messages/README.md

 ### Advanced Use Case

 Let's consider a scenario that pushes the localization features to their limit.
-Suppose we have a family of agent messages that's designed to exchange genealogical records.
+Suppose we have a family of DIDComm messages that's designed to exchange genealogical records.
 The main message type, `record`, has a fairly simple schema: it just contains `record_type`, `record_date`, and `content`.
 But `content` is designed to hold arbitrary sub-records from